 Porcelain Crowns in Westfield

 You may have an existing crown, a tooth-shaped restoration that completely covers a natural tooth, in your mouth.
 If so, you know how well crowns can strengthen weakened or fractured teeth and improve the overall appearance of a tooth by masking imperfections.
 What you may not know is that Dr. David Weinman can create beautiful, natural-looking porcelain crowns that are indistinguishable from your surrounding teeth.
-If you’re in need of a dental crown, it’s time to schedule your complimentary consultation with Dr. David Weinman by calling our Westfield, NJ dental office.
+If you’re in need of a dental crown, it’s time to schedule your consultation with Dr. David Weinman by calling our Westfield, NJ dental office.
 Our office welcomes patients from Scotch Plains, Fanwood, Cranford, Mountainside, and surrounding areas.
 Our team looks forward to meeting you!

 What are Crowns?